Head of Department: Mrs K Sarbatta

 Year 10: Understanding the modern world

-This period study focuses on the development of America during a turbulent half century of change.
-It was a period of expansion and consolidation – the expansion to the west and consolidation of the United States as a nation.
-Students will also look at the role of key individuals and groups in shaping change and the impact the developments had on them.
+This period study focuses on the development of Germany during a turbulent half century of change.
+It was a period of democracy and dictatorship – the development and collapse of democracy and the rise and fall of Nazism.
+Students will study the political, economic, social and cultural aspects of these two developments and the role ideas played in influencing change.
+They will also look at the role of key individuals and groups in shaping change and the impact the developments had on them.

 Section B: Wider world depth studies – Conflict and tension between East and West, 1945–1972